 Successful students will have gained a range of skills appropriate for further education or employment in the music industry.
-This could include sound artists/ composers, sound engineers/producers in community music and education settings.
+This could include sound artists/ composers, sound engineers/pr

 Photography

 In this course you will study a range of themes working from still life to the natural world and experimental imagery.
 You will combine practical creation of your own images with critical studies of the work of photographers from past to present.
 You will develop and improve your knowledge and ability to take and enhance imagery digitally and, in some cases, using conventional wet photography.
 The majority of the course will be taught digitally using Adobe Photoshop, although all students will get the opportunity to work in the darkroom.